Drafting A Will And Powers Of Attorney

 A properly drafted will and powers of attorney can do more than ensure your assets go to the people you want to have them after your death.
 These documents can also protect your loved ones from the unexpected: an accident or illness that leaves you unable to communicate your desires to loved ones and medical providers.

-For more than 20 years, lawyer John H. Britton of Britton Law, in Fayetteville, North Carolina, has drafted wills and other legal documents for families throughout the area.
+For more than 20 years, the attorneys at Britton Law, in Fayetteville, North Carolina, have drafted wills and other legal documents for families throughout the area.

 North Carolina Wills